microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/chatMessagePolicyViolationPolicyTip.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Represents properties for policy violation to a chat message entity.
+Represents the properties of policy tip on chat message policy violation object.

 An entity of type `chatMessagePolicyViolationPolicyTip` is a part of the [chatMessagePolicyViolation](chatMessagePolicyViolation.md) entity.